gkw-teaching/wordpress-theme-starter/README.md

 ## Running the Project
 - vagrant up in your project folder
-- Sass watch outside of your Sss folder
+- Sass watch outside of your sass folder
   - sass --watch ./sass/style.scss:./style.css or run sass in your code editor

 ## Starters